 Some inflatables feature screens that may be removed for easier cleaning.
 It also makes storage easier because the components may be folded separately.

 Others include add-ons such as movie template tickets or movie-themed items.
-If you’re throwing a party right immediately, having those extras will come in handy.
+If you’re throwing a party immediately, having those extras will come in handy.

 Maintenance for your inflatable screen

 Keep your screen clean, and you’ll be able to enjoy it for what it was designed for: viewing movies, playing video games, and watching YouTube from the comfort of your lawn chair.
-There are no smudges to taint the image.
+There are no streaks to taint the image.